Keep Sinclair Fair is being organized by Reconstructing Dayton, a 501(c)4 Political action committee.

 We decided to become a 501(c)4 because many political leaders in our region are more interested in preserving their power and influence and are vindictive to anyone that supports regionalization, fair and reasonable taxation, or equal access to the ballot for all.

-His firm, advertising agency, The Next Wave, has extensive experience in putting together websites like this one, utilizing CiviCRM, an open source, “constituent relationship management” program, and doing everything from campaign commercials to media buys.
-He also has a printing division that is very competitively priced, The Next Wave Printing.
-Supplying campaign materials at the lowest prices.
+The people behind Reconstructing Dayton are David Esrati, Alex Snell and Kim McCarthy.
+They all work at David’s advertising agency, The Next Wave, and have extensive experience in putting together websites like this one, utilizing CiviCRM, an open source, “constituent relationship management” program, and doing everything from campaign commercials to media buys.
+We also have a printing division that is very competitively priced, The Next Wave Printing, supplying campaign materials at the lowest prices.

 Congressman Turner had no problems hiring his wife’s firm when doing his campaigns, before anyone starts talking about conflicts of interest.

-The Sinclair Foundation, collects money from employees via payroll deduction to run their campaign.
+The Sinclair Foundation collects money from employees via payroll deduction to run their campaign.
 They spend at least $60K a year retaining a public relations firm out of Cleveland.
-And while they’ve known about this levy for a long time, we just found out about it on August 5th.

-The Next Wave is keeping timers of all time expended, and will be reimbursed at our standard rates.
+The Next Wave keeps track of all time expended, and will be reimbursed at our standard rates.
 Those books will be open to the public.